-- Reimbursable services: We are reimbursed for examining the National Consumer Cooperative Bank and for performing services for the Farm Credit System Insurance Corporation and the U.S. Department of Agriculture (USDA). - Interest earned: We earn interest on investments with the U.S. Department of the Treasury.
+- Reimbursable services: We are reimbursed for the cost of examining the National Consumer Cooperative Bank and for performing services for the Farm Credit System Insurance Corporation and the U.S. Department of Agriculture (USDA). - Interest earned: We earn interest on investments with the U.S. Department of the Treasury.
 We use interest earned on investments to build and maintain an agency reserve.
 The reserve ensures that we can effectively and efficiently respond to unexpected, unbudgeted expenses without needing to increase assessments.

-This section highlights our financial condition for fiscal years 2018 and 2017.
-Our financial statements are provided on pages 40 to 52.
+This section highlights our financial condition for fiscal years 2019 and 2018.
+Our financial statements are provided on page 46 to page 61.